RaghavRamesh/Chrome-Extension-QuickMDN/README.md

 Chrome-Extension-QuickMDN
 =========================
-QuickMDN

-What is it?
+### What is it?
-QuickMDN is a chrome extension that returns a search result from Mozilla Developer Network if it is a valid keyword.
+QuickMDN is a chrome extension that returns a search result from Mozilla Developer Network.

+### How to use?
+Simply highlight a word and right-click on it, there will be an option to search the word in MDN.
+A new tab will open containing your search results.

-How is it useful?
+### How is it useful?
-Its mundane and tedious to search for keywords by typing it in the MDN search tab.
-QuickMDN helps you automate this task within hardly 2 clicks.
+Its probably not.
+It was an excuse for me to check out Chrome Extension's API.